Die Geschichte der Dachträger: von Reisekoffern zu modernen Expeditionsplattformen

 They were often:

-• difficult
+• heavy

 • less aerodynamic

-• only limited flexibility in configuration
+• limited in configuration flexibility

-Camel Trophy and expedition culture
+Camel Trophy and the Expedition Culture

 The culture of off-road expeditions had a strong influence on the development of roof rack systems.
-The Camel Trophy , which took place from 1981 to 2000 , became particularly well-known.
+The Camel Trophy, which took place from 1981 to 2000, became particularly well-known.

-These vehicles featured extensive exterior equipment, including:
+These vehicles carried extensive exterior equipment, including:

-• Additional lighting
+• Auxiliary lighting

 • Tools

-• rescue equipment
+• Recovery equipment

-• spare wheels
+• Spare wheels

-A large part of this equipment was transported on the roof .
+A large part of this equipment was transported on the roof.
 This made the roof rack system a central component of vehicle preparation.

-The transition from baskets to platforms
+The Transition from Baskets to Platforms

 They were well suited for loose cargo, but less so as a universal base for modern equipment.

-Unlike a basket, a platform is a flat, load-bearing structure on which accessories and modules can be flexibly mounted.
+Unlike a basket, a platform is a flat load-bearing structure on which accessories and modules can be flexibly mounted.

 • Roof tents

-• Additional headlights
+• Auxiliary headlights

 • Solar panels

-• Tool holder
+• Tool holders

 • Spare wheel mounts